Revised by: Rector of Umeå School of Business and Economics, 2022-05-12

 Form of instruction

-Examination is based on an individual written exam and written individual and group assignments.
-TA passing grade is required for each part of the examination.
-Note as well examination modes for the course below.
+The examination is based on seminars, a written case assignment conducted in groups, and an individual written exam and an individual exam on the code of academic conduct.
+A passing grade is required for each part of the examination.

 The following grading system is used: Pass with distinction (Väl godkänd, VG, 75% or more), Pass (Godkänd, G, 50% or more) and Fail (Underkänd U, less than 50%).